dora-metrics/pelorus/README.md

 ## Contributing to Pelorus

 If you are interested in contributing to the Pelorus project, please review our Contribution guide which can be found in the [contribution guide](./CONTRIBUTING.md)

+## Statement of Support

+Our support policy can be found in the [Upstream Support statement](docs/UpstreamSupport.md)